Services We Provide

-The Municipal Law Enforcement Division is responsible for the enforcement of a wide variety of municipal regulatory and licensing by-laws, including the zoning by-law, property standards by-law and noise by-law.
+The Municipal Law Enforcement Division is responsible for the enforcement of a wide variety of municipal regulatory and business licensing by-laws.
 In addition, the Division is responsible for issuing permits for pool enclosures and temporary mobile signs and the registration of accessory apartments.

-The Town of Whitby employs a staff of Municipal Law Enforcement Officers who are responsible for gaining compliance with by-laws by providing public education, working with residents and property owners, and, if necessary, through enforcement.
+The Town employs a staff of Municipal Law Enforcement Officers who are responsible for gaining compliance with municipal by-laws by providing information, education, and if required, through enforcement.

-Should you wish to file a complaint regarding a possible by-law contravention, please contact the Municipal Law Enforcement Division at 905.430.4305, send an email or complete the online complaint form below.
+Should you wish to file a complaint regarding a possible by-law contravention, please contact the Municipal Law Enforcement Division at 905.430.4305, email email@example.com or complete the online complaint form below.

 All complaints, including emails, must contain the complainant's name, address and phone number prior to a complaint being generated.
 Please note that all personal information about complaints is kept in the strictest of confidence.